 Stylomastoid Foramen is an opening located between the styloid and mastoid processes of the temporal bone, and it has some clinical significance in patients suffering from Bell’s Palsy which is the inflammation of the facial nerve at the point where it leaves the stylomastoid foramen.

-What passes through Stylomastoid Foramen?
+Structures passing through Stylomastoid Foramen?

 This foramen is the end of the facial canal, and it transmits facial nerve and stylomastoid artery. it is the main motor portion of facial nerve that passes through the Stylomastoid foramen.